 Sports injuries can be a serious burden on health and enjoyment of your game.
 Not surprisingly, due to our love of a game, sports injuries are very common in Australia.
 A recent survey in 2022 found that 1 in every 5 people playing sport got injured.
 For many of us, playing sports is an important part of our social life, and is good for maintaining our physical and mental health.
-High-quality management by your physio or osteo is essential to ensuring you are able to get back on the field, pitch, dance floor or whatever else you do for sport, as soon as possible.
+High-quality management by your physio is essential to ensuring you are able to get back on the field, pitch, dance floor or whatever else you do for sport, as soon as possible.

 peak msk physio sport injury